-This section outlines project specific requirements for landscaping and restoration associated with works within regulated areas such as floodplains and watercourses, temporary channels, stormwater management facilities and areas adjacent to natural hazards or features.
+This section outlines project specific requirements for landscaping and restoration associated with works within regulated areas such as floodplains and watercourses, wetlands and the regulated areas adjacent to these features.
 These requirements are in addition to the general requirements outlined in Section 2.

-3.1 Floodplains and Watercourses
+3.1 Floodplains, Watercourses and Valleys